 Welcome to a traditional Patagonia Barbeque.
 Traditionally, we’re told, those in Patagonia head out to the countryside for such barbeques on New Year’s Day, which is today.

-I’ m betting most don’t hike four miles through an old forest, fields of daisies along Everhard Fjord, majestic mountain vistas in the distance and bird watching to get there (a woodpecker, an eagle, ducks, flickers and finches), to be greeted by the Fjord’s namesake Herman Everhard.
+Back home, we might be cooking a leg of lamb for New Years in an Oklahoma Joe Smoker.
+I’m betting most of us don’t hike four miles through an old forest, fields of daisies along Everhard Fjord, majestic mountain vistas in the distance and bird watching to get there (a woodpecker, an eagle, ducks, flickers and finches), to be greeted by the Fjord’s namesake Herman Everhard.
 It turns out his grandfather, also named Herman Everhard, was the first to settle here back in 1893, amassing a large (25,000 acre) cattle ranch.
 But when Chile’s government undertook agrarian reform in the 1960s, they seized land from many large ranchers and rather than let them have his large hacienda, the Everhards took it down, our guide Matias del Sol explains.

 Today Everhard, who speaks no English, is supervising the cooking of the lamb, which takes hours.
 This is a special excursion from the Hotel Remota (www.remota.cl) where we’re staying in the small town of Puerto Natales.
 The architecture is striking—the rough hewn beams in our trees are local.